hypermodules/hyperamp/README.md

   <br>
 </h4>

+**NOTE:** This project was a lot of fun, but is thoroughly dead.
+The repo and builds will be kept around for historical reference as long as the maintenance automation and free hosting will afford.
+If you want to pick up this project, I recommend starting over however there are still a lot of interesting ideas and designs in this project and issues section.
+Have fun and happy hacking!

 **Hyperamp** is a project by the [hypermodules](https://hypermodul.es/) team to make a simple and free audio player that anyone can improve.
 We designed it to be fast and compact, with no strings attached to a store or anything else.
 Here's what it looks like:

 <div align="center">